Proponent and opponent are easily confused words.

 Proponent (pronounced “”proh-poh-nihnt”) is a noun.
 It means an advocate, someone who promotes a cause or a viewpoint.
 Lobbyists, for example, are paid to be proponents for industry interests in Washington, DC.

 Opponent (pronounced “oh-poh-nihnt”) is a noun.
 It means someone who is competing against someone else in sport, business, or politics.
-It can also mean someone who doesn’t agree with someone else, and the reader is hearing from just one person’s point of view.
+It can also mean someone who doesn’t agree with someone else, and the reader (or listener, or audience member) is hearing from just that one person’s point of view.

 The following story uses both words correctly: